jamf/regatta/docs/architecture.md

 ## APIs

-Regatta exposes several gRPC APIs and a REST API.
+Regatta exposes several gRPC APIs and a REST API:

-[Regatta gRPC API](/api/#regatta-proto) is the user-facing API handling all read and write requests.
+* [Regatta gRPC API](/api/#regatta-proto) is the user-facing API handling all read and write requests.
-[Replication gRPC API](/api/#replication-proto) is enabled only in the leader cluster and is responsible for responding to the asynchronous replication requests from follower clusters, replicating the Raft log.
+* [Replication gRPC API](/api/#replication-proto) is enabled only in the leader cluster and is responsible for responding to the asynchronous replication requests from follower clusters.
+Raft log is replicated via this API from the leader cluster to follower clusters.
-[Maintenance gRPC API](/api/#maintenance-proto) creates backups and restores from them.
+* [Maintenance gRPC API](/api/#maintenance-proto) creates backups and restores from them.
-Lastly, REST API exposes the `/healthz` endpoint for Kubernetes, a `pprof` endpoint at `/debug` and `/metrics`.
+* REST API exposes endpoints for [metrics and observability](/operations_guide/metrics_and_observability).